BaZi - the OG Character Sheet

 Earth: The force of storage, stability, and buffering.
 It is the base that holds the other elements in place.

 Your BaZi chart reveals how these variables interact.
-Do you have a highly volatile Wood/Fire build that requires constant cooling mechanisms?
-Or a rigid Metal/Water structure that requires external sparks to initiate action?
+Do you have a highly volatile Wood/Fire build that constantly seeks stimulation, requiring Water-based cooling mechanisms like meditation or deep focus to regulate your behavior?
+Or do you have a rigid Metal/Water structure prone to analysis paralysis, requiring the external Fire of a scheduled public performance to initiate action?

 The 10-Year Patch Cycle: Surviving the “Da Yun”